MeteorStudioASU/lcc/README.md

 ## Setup

-1. Acquire virtual audio device you can route audio inputs and outputs (e.g., https://github.com/mattingalls/Soundflower/releases/ found in the assists sections).
+1. Install virtual audio device you can route audio inputs and outputs (e.g., https://github.com/mattingalls/Soundflower/releases/ found in the assists sections).

-2. In your Apple system preferences for Sound, set your desired speakers to play at a comfortably loud volume.
+2. In your Apple System Preferences for Sound, set your desired speakers to play at a comfortably loud volume.
 You can further adjust the system volume later with your virtual audio device / Soundflower.

-3. In the Apple system preferences, select the virtual audio device (Soundflower) as your default audio output device.
+3. In the Apple System Preferences, select the virtual audio device (Soundflower) as your default audio output device.

 ## Running lcc